easavi/mms/docs/FILE_UPLOAD_SERVICE.md

 When the user logs in successfully, the service:
 1. Loads all user storage configurations
 2. Creates file watchers for each enabled storage path
-3. Scans existing files to mark them as already processed
+3. Scans existing files and uploads any that don't exist in the backend
 4. Starts monitoring for new file additions

 ### 2. File Detection